eclipse-che/che-operator/README.md

 ...
 ```

-Then you can use the new Kubernetes api part in the che-operator controller code.
+Then you can use the new Kubernetes API part in the che-operator controller code.
 When code completed and your pr is ready you should
 generate a new OLM bundle.